alexcorvi/xwebdb/README.md

 // 'res2' will have the updated value automatically
 // 'res3' will retain the old value
 // since it was obtained using 'find' instead of 'live'

+db.insert(Model.new({ firstName: "Ali" }));

+// when the operation above adds a new document
+// the res1 & res2 will be updated automatically
+// and will have the new document

+// won't get automatic updates from DB db.live({ firstName: "Dina" }, { fromDB: false });
+// won't set automatic updates to DB db.live({ firstName: "Dina" }, { toDB: false });

+// killing:
+// kill live query turning it to regular query res1.kill();
+// won't get automatic updates from DB anymore res1.kill("fromDB");
+// will not reflect changes to DB anymore res1.kill("toDB");

 ```

+With Live Queries, you can build dynamic applications that respond to data changes in real-time.
+Live queries enable you to use XWebDB directly as a state manager in your front-end framework (react, angular, vue, svelte, solid ...etc).
+This is discussed extensively in [Live queries](#live-queries-and-frontend-frameworks) section.

 ---